explainers-by-googlers/cross-origin-storage/browsers/cross-origin-storage-webkit-plan.md

    It was silent: a failed verification aborts the write, discards the temporary file, and reclaims the entry as never-written, so every later read is an ordinary-looking `NotFoundError`.
 On disk it showed as a zero-length bytes file with no metadata beside it.
-   **The unit tests could not have caught this** — they cover the PHL, the rate limiter, and request validation, but not `closeWritable`, the one disk-touching path the bug lived on, and one this document already listed as untested.
+   **The unit tests could not have caught this**, and still could not.
+They cover the PHL, the rate limiter, request validation, the record format, eviction, GREASE'ing and the budget — but the bug lived in `closeWritable`, where the digest meets the file, and that is precisely the disk-and-IPC half that stays in the classes.
+The split that makes the rest testable does not move this path any closer to reach; only an end-to-end run covers it.
 2. **`close()` could not report failure.** `FileSystemWritableFileStreamSink::close()` resolved its promise unconditionally and handed the backend an ignoring callback, so nothing occurring while closing could reach script.
 That both hid bug 1 and made the specification's `DataError`